Cinema of Hong Kong: Mandarin movies and the Shaws/Cathay rivalry

 In 1960s, the Motion Picture and General Investments Limited produced a special set of romantic movies which was called Southern and Northern.
 The first one is The Greatest Civil Wall On Earth (1961), the second one is The Greatest Wedding On Earth (1962) and the third one is The Greatest Love Affair On Earth (1964).
-This set of movies were partly spoken in Cantonese and partly spoken in Mandarin.
-In this set of movies, they showed some differences between Northern and Southern China; besides the languages, the movies also showed some kind of culture, such as the wedding culture and the food culture.
-The main idea of this set of movies was a kind of cultural integration between North and South.
+This set of movies was partly spoken in Cantonese and partly spoken in Mandarin.
+The set of movies portrayed differences between Northern and Southern China; in addition to the language differences, the movies also depicted cultural aspects such as weddings and food.
+The movies' main theme was a kind of cultural integration between North and South.